Liberalism in the United Kingdom

 In the United Kingdom, the word liberalism can have any of several meanings.
-Scholars use the term to refer to classical liberalism; the term can also mean economic liberalism, social liberalism or political liberalism; it can simply refer to the politics of the Liberal Democrats, a UK party formed from the merger of two centrist parties in 1988; it can occasionally have the imported American meaning, however, the derogatory connotation is much weaker in the UK than in the US, and social liberals from both the left and right wing continue to use liberal and illiberal to describe themselves and their opponents, respectively.
+Scholars primarily use the term to refer to classical liberalism.
+The term can also mean economic liberalism, social liberalism or political liberalism.
+It can simply refer to the ideology and practises of the historic Liberal Party (1859–1988), or in the contemporary context, of the Liberal Democrats: the successor to the old Liberal Party after it merged with the centrist Social Democratic Party (SDP), with which the Liberals had been in a Britain-wide electoral alliance since shortly after the latter was formed.

+Liberalism can occasionally have the imported American meaning, especially since 2016; however, the pejorative connotation is much weaker in the UK than in the US, and social liberals from both the left and right wing continue to use liberal and illiberal to describe themselves and their opponents, respectively.

 Background

 Historically, the term referred to the broad liberal political alliance of the nineteenth century, formed by Whigs, Peelites, and radicals.
 This alliance, which developed into the Liberal Party, dominated politics for much of the Victorian era and during the years before the First World War.

 British liberalism is now organised between two schools;